vdemichev/DiaNN/README.md

 On **Windows**, download and run the .msi file.
 It is recommended to install DIA-NN into the default folder suggested by the installer.
 If your system may not have the common packages from Microsoft installed, download and run [https://aka.ms/vs/17/release/vc_redist.x64.exe](https://aka.ms/vs/17/release/vc_redist.x64.exe), [https://go.microsoft.com/fwlink/?linkid=863265](https://go.microsoft.com/fwlink/?linkid=863265) as well as [https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.407-windows-x64-installer](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.407-windows-x64-installer) and reboot your PC.

 On **Linux** (command-line use only), download and unpack the Linux .zip file.
-The Linux version of DIA-NN is generated on Linux Mint 21.2, and the target system must have the standard libraries that are at least as recent.
+The Linux version of DIA-NN is generated on Linux Mint 21.2, and the target system must have the standard libraries that are at least as recent plus .NET SDK 8.0.407 or later.
 There is no such requirement, however, if you make a Docker or Apptainer/Singularity container image.
 To generate either container, we recommend starting with the latest debian docker image, the script make_docker.sh that does this is included.
 You can also check the excellent [guide](https://github.com/vdemichev/DiaNN/issues/1202#issuecomment-2417108281) by Roger Olivella.
 See [Command interface](#command-interface) for Linux-specific usage guidance.

 It is also possible to run DIA-NN on Linux using **Wine** 6.8 or later.